 As you can see, with this one the inner star is spaced so it's every 4th dot marked and the lines are made so they intersect fairly close to the middle to make a star shape.
 AliStauffer20132014 (1).JPG (2048×1536) Math extensions: Curve Stitching Projects 2013-14.
 Curve Stitching.
 Curve Stitching, also known as String Art, was first introduced by Mary Boole, a self-taught mathematician and wife of George Boole (the father of Boolean Algebra to which Mary also contributed quite a bit).

 The idea is to draw a design with straight lines, then subdivide the lines (usually at regular intervals) and connect points on two adjacent lines, again with straight lines (1 to 1, 2 to 2 and so on) as shown below: The interesting thing is that because the straight lines meet at an angle, there is an illusion that you have created a curved line by drawing straight lines.
 And the more subdivisions you make in the original two lines, the smoother the curve looks.
 There is an interesting article in Maths Plus about the relationship between these Curve Stitches and Bezier Curves: Jason Davies also has a nice animation illustrating how Bezier curves are formed..

 It's creating curves using straight lines, or for people my age, it's the nail and string art that our parents did or had in the 70s.
 The coloring page and pattern are meant to be printed at 100 dpi and will be 8 inches across printed at 100 dpi.
 If you download the pattern and print it at a higher dpi it will print smaller.
 The pattern can either be used with a ruler and colored pencils or you could pierce a card and use thread to stitch the design.
-Follow the lines in the coloring page to make it look like mine.
+This time, what made me think of curve stitching was finding a vintage nail and string art book at a local book store.
 Curve stitching templates.